nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   If the arguments are valid, it creates a ClearAssigneeCommand instance.

-Subsequently, the created `ClearAssigneeCommand` object contains an `#execute` method which is responsible for clearing all assignees of the Task, with respect to its index.
+Subsequently, the created `ClearAssigneeCommand` object contains an `#execute` method which is responsible for clearing all assignees of the task, with respect to its index.
 This is achieved by creating a new `Task` object with the same fields and values as before but with the assignees field set to be a new empty HashSet.

-Below is the usage scenario of how the clear all assignees of a Task mechanism behaves.
+Below is the usage scenario of how the clear all assignees of a task mechanism behaves.

 Assumptions:
 1. User has already launched the app